 If you see the error pictured below, you have probably forgotten to set up the Snowflake database.

 Click on the highlighted text under Configuration in the top left corner.
-This will redirect you to the Snowflake Database component.
+This will redirect you to the Snowflake Database connector.
 Now follow the Snowflake Database provided by Keboola on the page Authorizations/destinations.

 Then go to the Jobs tab and Run the flow again.